 Failure to follow formatting directions for all written assignments will result in nonnegotiable 0.
 If I cannot open your document because it is in a format other than word doc or docx, you will receive a 0.
 If I open your document to find the incorrect assignment or a blank document, you will receive a 0.

 No late work will be accepted without extenuating circumstances as supported by university documentation.

+Class Assignment Summary